Parrotia persica: Description

-Fossil record
+Taxonomy

-Among the middle Miocene Sarmatian palynoflora from the Lavanttal Basin, Austria, researchers have recognized Parrotia fossil pollen.
-The sediment containing it had accumulated in a lowland wetland environment with various vegetation units of mixed evergreen/deciduous broadleaved/conifer forests surrounding the wetland basin.
-Key relatives of the fossil taxa found with Parrotia are presently confined to humid warm temperate environments, suggesting a subtropical climate during the middle Miocene in Austria.
+The species was first described as Hamamelis persica by Augustin Pyramus de Candolle in 1830.
+In 1831 Carl Anton von Meyer placed it in the new genus Parrotia, which he named in honor of his predecessor at the Imperial University of Dorpat, German naturalist Georg Friedrich Parrot, who botanized in the Alborz on a mountaineering expedition in the 1830s.

 Cultivation

 Parrotia persica is cultivated as an ornamental tree for its brilliant autumn colour and the smooth, patterned bark.
 As an uncommon, drought-tolerant garden tree of moderate size, it is prized for its striking autumn colour and the exfoliating bark that develops on mature specimens.

 Several cultivars have been selected for garden planting: